miguelwy/spotify-airflow-etl/README.md

 To use the spotify API it's necessary to get a fresh token and insert it into the dag file. https://developer.spotify.com/console/get-recently-played/?limit=&after=&before=

+Database settings can be specified in the database.ini file.